Zooey Deschanel

-Zooey Claire Deschanel (Note: /ˈzoʊi ˌdeɪʃəˈnɛl/ ZOH-ee-_-day-shə-NEL) (born January 17, 1980) is an American actress and musician.
+Zooey Claire Deschanel (Note: /ˈzoʊi ˌdeɪʃəˈnɛl/ ZOH-ee-_-day-shə-NEL) (born January 17, 1980) is an American actress and singer.
 She made her film debut in Mumford (1999) and had a supporting role in Cameron Crowe's film Almost Famous (2000).
 Deschanel is known for her deadpan roles in comedy films such as The Good Girl (2002), The New Guy (2002), Elf (2003), The Hitchhiker's Guide to the Galaxy (2005), Failure to Launch (2006), Yes Man (2008), 500 Days of Summer (2009), and Our Idiot Brother (2011).
 She has also ventured into dramatic film territory with Manic (2001), All the Real Girls (2003), Winter Passing (2005), Bridge to Terabithia (2007), The Happening (2008), and The Driftless Area (2015).
-From 2011 to 2018, she starred as Jess Day on the Fox sitcom New Girl, for which she received nominations for a Primetime Emmy Award and three Golden Globe Awards.
+From 2011 to 2018, she starred as Jessica Day on the Fox sitcom New Girl, for which she received nominations for a Primetime Emmy Award and three Golden Globe Awards.

 For a few years starting in 2001, Deschanel performed in the jazz cabaret act If All the Stars Were Pretty Babies with actress Samantha Shelton.
 In 2006, Deschanel teamed up with M. Ward to form She & Him, and subsequently released their debut album, Volume One, in 2008.
 They have since released six albums: Volume Two (2010), A Very She & Him Christmas (2011), Volume 3 (2013), Classics (2014), Christmas Party (2016), and Melt Away: A Tribute to Brian Wilson (2022).
 She received a Grammy Award nomination for Best Song Written for Visual Media for "So Long," which was featured on the soundtrack of the 2011 film Winnie the Pooh.
 Besides singing, she plays keyboards, percussion, banjo, and ukulele.

-Deschanel is also a co-founder of the female-focused website HelloGiggles, which was acquired by Time Inc. in 2015.
+Deschanel was also a co-founder of the female-focused website HelloGiggles, which was acquired by Time Inc. in 2015.

 Early life

-Zooey Claire Deschanel was born in Los Angeles, California on January 17, 1980, the younger daughter of cinematographer and director Caleb Deschanel and actress Mary Jo Deschanel (née Weir).
+Zooey Claire Deschanel was born in Los Angeles, California, the younger daughter of cinematographer and director Caleb Deschanel and actress Mary Jo Deschanel (née Weir).
 Her paternal grandfather was French, from Oullins, Rhône, and her paternal grandmother came from a Quaker family; she also has Swiss, Dutch, English, Irish, and other French ancestry.
 She was named after Zooey Glass, the protagonist of J. D. Salinger's 1961 novella Franny and Zooey.
 Her older sister is actress Emily Deschanel, who starred in the Fox crime comedy-drama series Bones.

 Deschanel lived in Los Angeles, but spent much of her childhood traveling because her father shot films on location.
 She hated the traveling, which involved leaving her friends and interacting with unfamiliar cultures.
-But she later said that she was happy for the experience.
+However, Deschanel later mentioned being happy for the experience.

-She attended Crossroads, a private preparatory school in Santa Monica, where she befriended future co-stars Jake Gyllenhaal and Kate Hudson.
-She sang throughout high school, planning to pursue a career in musical theatre and attending French Woods Festival of the Performing Arts.
+She attended Crossroads, a private preparatory school in Santa Monica, and befriended future co-stars Jake Gyllenhaal and Kate Hudson there.
+Deschanel sang throughout high school, planning to pursue a career in musical theatre and attending French Woods Festival of the Performing Arts.
 She attended Northwestern University for nine months before dropping out to pursue acting.